pixelriot/GodotGoG/README.md

   Reason: image not found
 Abort trap: 6
 ````
-To solve the error, cd into your bin folder and run 'install_name_tool -add_rpath @executable_path/. godot.osx.tools.64' on the editor executable and all OSX export templates.
+To solve the error, cd into your bin folder and run `install_name_tool -add_rpath @executable_path/. godot.osx.tools.64` on the editor executable and all OSX export templates.
 * packaging engine on OSX
 ````
 user@host:~/godot$ cp -r misc/dist/osx_tools.app ./Godot.app